-Before the sortie begins, Luca and Chris will spend several hours preparing their spacesuits and the emergency systems that would enable them to return to the Station in the event of a problem.
+Before the spacewalk begins, Luca and Chris will spend several hours preparing their spacesuits and the emergency systems that would enable them to return to the Station in the event of a problem.
 Once everything is checked, the pair can begin their six-hour excursion.

 Their tasks include laying cable routings for the future Russian Nauka laboratory module, installing and replacing communication and heat management systems, and retrieving a camera and experiments for return to Earth.

 Part of Luca’s work will involve standing on a work platform on the Station’s robotic arm under the control of NASA astronaut Karen Nyberg inside the Cupola observation module.

 Their long day will finish around 23:00 CEST, when they return inside the ISS.
 Tomorrow will be a quiet day for them.
 This will allow them to recover and begin preparing for their second spacewalk in mid-July.